Practical randomness amplification and privatisation with implementations on quantum computers: Implementations on quantum computers

-In order to account for the signalling effects in our statistical analysis, we follow a worst-case approach and apply the largest hit on the generated randomness these could imply.
-We show that the signalling effect in assumptions $A$ actually increases the amount of generated randomness that can be certified and therefore the worst-case is to consider this signalling does not occur.\footnote{This is not too surprising, as the random form of signalling does not contribute positively to the Bell value\,---\,which in turn inflates the one from the no-signalling rounds from which we certify randomness (see Appendix \ref{APP:Signaling}).} This is a very positive sign that when random forms of cross-talk (in the sense of assumption $A$) diminish in quantum computers, the efficiency of our protocol will get even higher.
+In order to account for signalling effects in our statistical analysis, we follow a worst-case approach and apply the largest hit on the generated randomness these could imply.
+We show that the signalling effect in assumption $A$ actually increases the amount of generated randomness that can be certified and therefore the worst-case is to ignore its contribution\footnote{This is not too surprising, as the random form of signalling does not contribute positively to the Bell value\,---\,which in turn inflates the one from the no-signalling rounds from which we certify randomness (see App.\ref{APP:Signaling}).}.
+This is a very positive sign that when random forms of cross-talk (in the sense of assumption $A$) diminish in quantum computers, the efficiency of our protocol will get even higher.
 The effect of signalling as in Assumption $B$ is negative on the amount of randomness that can be certified, but because of its fixed assumed effect it can be quantified, and therefore bounded, from the observed statistical behaviour of the device.
 This contribution is then accounted for in a worst-case manner: the Bell value and the number of rounds that can be used for certifying randomness diminish.
-Assumption $C$, in the worse-case scenario, amounts to taking the hit from Assumption $B$ alone.
-The details are given in Appendix \ref{APP:Signaling}.
+Assumption $C$, in the worst-case scenario, amounts to taking the hit from Assumption $B$ alone.
+The details are given in App.\ref{APP:Signaling}.\\